 “Patriarchy” is the term many feminists use for our system of gender (differences between men’s and women’s status, condition, and treatment).
 This page is a short explanation of why I don’t use the term.

 (Length: 1,100 words)

 1.1 Overview & Problem

-Stronger definitions of the term make very bold claims about women’s position in our society.
-These definitions often have a laundry list of things that “men” apparently do to “women” (e.g. men exploit, oppress, rule over, subjugate, and terrorize women).
-They’re usually based on a view of gender that sees women as a down-trodden and oppressed underclass and men as a powerful oppressor class.
+Strong definitions of patriarchy make very bold claims about women’s position in our society.
+These definitions often have a laundry list of things that “men” apparently do to “women” (exploit, oppress, rule over, subjugate, terrorize, etc.).
+They portray women as a down-trodden oppressed underclass and men a powerful oppressor class.

 1.2 Examples of Stronger Definitions